nicklockwood/ShapeScript/docs/src/meshes.md

 }
 ```

-(We've left the back face white in this case, so you can tell which side is which).
-If you get info again you'll see that the triangle is now watertight:
+(We've made the back face white in this case, so you can tell which side is which).

 ## Procedural Meshes